Distributed energy resources illustraltion

 First, as a retailer, the Proponent will purchase energy in the wholesale electricity market and pay the wholesale spot price for the net amount of energy consumed by its customers.
 With the ability to remotely control the solar PV, battery systems and smart appliances of its customers, the Proponent will be able to shift energy to respond to fluctuations in the spot price, allowing it to earn money by generating more electricity2 or save money by reducing consumption when the spot prices are high.
 This will have the effect of reducing the Proponent’s settlement bill for energy consumed by customers in its VPP portfolio.
 A share of this value will be returned to VPP customers through a credit on their energy bill.

 Second, in its capacity as a Market Customer, the Proponent will be able to participate directly in the ancillary services market - that is, the FCAS markets.
-This will require the Proponent to apply to AEMO for approval to classify the relevant customer loads as ancillary service load.
+This will require the Proponent to apply to AEMO for approval to classify the relevant customer loads as ancillary service units.
 It will also need to comply with AEMO’s Market Ancillary Service Specification (MASS).
 Revenue earned from participation in the FCAS markets will also be shared with VPP customers through a credit on their energy bill.

 To provide network support services from the VPP, the Proponent would need to negotiate a contract with the local distributor.